bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MaximumNoiseEmissions_02ksEi$yvANQhP$HONlrqo/Documentation.md

-Mandatory noise emissions limit at this location.
+Mandatory maximum noise emissions limit at this location.